-Located in the Melbourne the Queen Victoria Market will awaken your senses!
+The Queen Victoria Market will definitely awaken your senses!
 It has turned into a one of the most popular tourist destinations of the city.
 Let yourself get carried away by the friendly atmosphere of this market and its more than pleasant smalls.
 Composed in two part, you will find a wide choice of fresh fruits and vegetables, meats, fish and speciality foods.
 The second part is devoted to non-food products, such as clothing, jewellery and handcrafted items.

 The market is open every morning of the week except Mondays and Wednesdays.
 On Wednesday evenings the atmosphere is transformed with festive shows, bars and restaurants.

 Victoria Harbour Promenade

 East of the city center you will find the port built along the Yarra River.
 At the edge of the river, the Victoria Harbour Promenade offers a pleasant moment of relaxation.
 Take a moment to stroll along this small road and take in the sights.
 You can get to the Promenade with the free tram.

 Melbourne’s city center has many places that cater to a great variety of interests.
 Atypical neighbourhoods, historical monuments, dynamic squares… So many reasons to get lost in these streets!

 Two possibilities are available for you to discover the city center.
 You can walk from place to place, having your curiosity control your direction.
 A nice and flexible approach to exploring this part of Melbourne.
 An alternative is to have a guide, such as those provided by Free Walking Tours, which are organised daily in the City.